raas-dev/configent/README.md

 In addition, VM 'debian' has [k3s](https://k3s.io/) for testing on Kubernetes.
 See VM's startup message for exporting `KUBECONFIG` to use it with `kubectl`.

-⚠️: VMs 'ubuntu', 'debian' and 'fedora' mount your host's `$HOME` directory as writable inside the VM.
+⚠️: VMs 'ubuntu' and 'fedora' mounts your host's `$HOME` directory as writable inside the VM.
 This enables containers to use bind mounts (directories on file system).
-If you want to keep host's home read-only (and prefer container managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.
+If you want read-only (and prefer container managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.

 ### docker shortcut